-The Everest Explorations discounted 2025 scouting tour price, excluding airfares and joining in Kathmandu, is US\$5,500-00.
+The Everest Explorations package price, excluding airfares and joining in Kathmandu, is US\$7,000-00.
 Riders must have a full and unrestricted Rider's license.
-Pillions are welcome and we also have a limited number of passenger seats available in our support vehicle, accompanying the riders for the length of the Safari - price for pillion or passenger is US\$4,500-00.
+Pillions are welcome and we also have a limited number of passenger seats available in our support vehicle, accompanying the riders for the length of the Safari - price for pillion or passenger is US\$6,000-00.
 Please note that our prices are subject to foreign exchange fluctuations, and we reserve the right to alter any pricing pursuant to Clause 9 of our Terms and Conditions herewith, up to the date of final payment.